NicholasSynovic/nicholassynovic.github.io/content/summaries/imagenet-classification-with-deep-convolutional-neural-networks.md

 Their main contributions were that training on GPUs allows for accelerated training, that large and deep convulutional neural networks are effective at clasifying images, and that removing layers does decrease the performance of models.
 Therefore, a larger, deeper model is applicable.
+It should be noted that AlexNet was the largest model ever at the time of publication.

 ______________________________________________________________________